dhruuuuuv/search-itunes-albums/README.md

 ## Notes

   * The search matches any query field (track, artist title).
-  * The grid view doesn't show track name (the list view does), so there may be multiple entries of each album, corresponding to different tracks on an album.
+  * The grid view doesn't show the track name (the list view does), so there may be multiple entries of each album, corresponding to different tracks on an album.

 ## Screenshots